LambdaTheda/LambdaTheda/README.md

     ^ Check out this Medical Marijuana Machine Learning web app! (see Pinned Repository below!)
       After a user inputs symptoms, etc- the app suggests strains to treat them!

- • Invented Tayda Schpake "...an evolution of the English language <3" ~Riot Games, Erudis Games (D'c0dr apP to coME!)
+ • ~2014, oi eEnVntd Tayda Schpake "...an evolution of the English language <3" ~Riot Games, Erudis Games (D'c0dr apP to coME!)

  • I can lead 5.8 outdoor Rock Climbing and am an avid Health/Fitness Advocate Foodie